Vaccine ready for 70 and up

 To get an appointment at the Boyd County Health Department, go to the department's web page, https://www.abchdkentucky.com/, and click on the link.

-The Greenup County Health Department will begin making vaccine appointments by telephone Tuesday, county health director Chris Crum said.
-The vaccine will be ready so some callers are likely to get appointments that day, he said.
+The Greenup County Health Department began making vaccine appointments by telephone Tuesday, Crum said.
+The phone number is (606) 473-9838.

+“I have had two and sometimes three clerks doing nothing but answer the phones and make appointments today,” Crum said on Tuesday.
+“That’s why I have told people to expect to have to call multiple times to get through.”

-The department already is “inundated with calls” but cannot schedule appointments before Tuesday, and cannot accept walk-ins, Crum said.
+The department already was “inundated with calls” as of Monday, but Crum said it cannot accept walk-ins.

-The department has four phone lines and is expecting heavy call volumes so getting through may require repeated attempts.
+The department has four phone lines and expected heavy call volumes.
 An online appointment portal is in the works, he said.

+“They scheduled 400 appointments in the space of four hours,” Crum said.
+“They did an incredible job.”

+Unfortunately, Crum said, for many this was not perceived as being good enough.
+The thanks the clerks got for their efforts, he said, was being frequently cursed at during the course of the busy day.

+The 420 doses that were scheduled will be given out over the course of the next two weeks.
+About 50 people were inoculated on Tuesday.

+“When we have more doses available, we will make the public aware and begin scheduling more appointments,” Crum said.

-Crum had 420 doses on hand Monday and wants to get them administered as soon as possible.
-He did not have a precise timeline of when additional shipments of vaccine would be coming.
+Crum does not have a precise timeline of when additional shipments of vaccine would be coming.

+“The only thing they (the state) has told us for sure is that in 28 days we will be getting the second shot for the ones who are getting the first shot now,” Crum said.
+“The state only gets 53,000 doses in the span of a week.
+And that gets spread out all over the state.
+We don’t know how much of that we are going to get, and it might not be the same amount every week.”

+Crum said one of the things that might be confusing people is a large portion of the initial doses went to more rural areas first, which is the reverse of what usually happens.

-The department is compiling a waiting list and on Monday there were about 400 on it with calls continuing to come in, Barker said.
+The department was compiling a waiting list and on Monday there were about 400 on it with calls continuing to come in, Barker said.

 The vaccines will be administered inside the departments and patients will wait outside until called in.
 Patients will have to wait 15 minutes after the shot in case of adverse effects.